FAQ online resources

 Conditions for access and use of online resources

-Please pay attention to and obey all Conditions for Use stipulated by publishers/service providers of online resources.
+Please pay attention to and obey all Conditions for Use stipulated by publishers/providers of online resources.
 These general principles apply:

 - Access to full-text is only provided for members of the Bern University of Applied Sciences (BFH) community.
 In exceptional cases, access may be further limited to individual areas of study within the BFH.